-Because my business is so young, I continue to find so many things stagers don’t talk openly about or share with the public.
+Because my business is fairly young, I continue to find so many things stagers don’t talk openly about or share with the public.
 This blog is for anyone who is considering a future in home staging or interior design.
 It’s great if you have a talent for making things “look pretty” and have a genuine interest in it.
 Just know that the time you spend staging a home or designing a space is extremely small compared to the other areas that will need to be attended to if you’re looking to create brand awareness with the Real Estate community that lasts.
 Professionally developing yourself will enhance your service, brand and sustain a lot of relationships.

 I will share what has caught me by surprise as I continue to navigate the interesting world of Home Staging:

 Writing – just like I’m writing this blog right now, I can do it because I have somewhat decent writing skills.
 My major in college was Finance, so numbers are my strong suit AND I read enough so that I can absorb someone else’s skill and make it my own.
 The reason I’m writing this blog is because I want my brand to create more recognition with Google and other search engines and one of the best ways to do that is by blogging because CONTENT IS KING!

 Presentation – When I first started networking, I wasn’t too surprised when I told certain industry partners that I staged homes, they would immediately respond “At least you LOOK like a Stager!”
 To shine some light on how important your aesthetic presentation is, let’s take a look at a hairstylist: If you were looking for someone to style your hair and you met a hairstylist with disheveled hair, would you hire that person?!
 Probably not.
 If presentation isn’t a skill of yours, partner with someone who can show you how to present yourself because people look and they talk